acho01/actor-model-guide/README.md

 # scala-guide
-This repository contains resources used by me in the process of learning scala and fp.
+This repository contains resources used by me in the process of learning scala, fp and actor model.